 Figure 1: Farming Systems, Ethiopia (Dixon et al, 2012)

 In the most recent release Dixon et al. identify thirteen systems for Africa based on a combination of biophysical variables (water, land, grazing areas, forest, length of growing period and altitude) and household livelihood characteristics (dominant agricultural productions and intensification level).

-There are eight farming systems in Ethiopia, of which two (arid pastoral-oases and artisanal fishing) represent very little land area and population (we choose to discard them in the remaining classification).
+Eight of these farming systems are found in Ethiopia, of which two (arid pastoral-oases and artisanal fishing) represent very little land area and population (we choose to discard them in the remaining classification).

 Table 1: Distribution of Farming Systems, Ethiopia